Compatible Devices: Computer, tablet, and smartphone (Android, iOS)

-This California Food Handlers Card course holds the ANSI food handler training program accreditation (ASTM e2659-2015) and is approved for use in the state of California.
+This Illinois Food Handlers Card Training holds the ANSI food handler training program accreditation (ASTM e2659-2015) and is approved for use in Illinois by the Illinois Department of Public Health.

 The purpose of the Food Handlers Card Training program is to prepare food handlers to enter the workforce by providing the required food safety information as specified by regulations of the workers’ state or local government.

 This program will prepare the learner to become a responsible food handler.
 A “food handler” is generally understood to be a food worker in a non-managerial role.

 By the end of this course you will be able to:

 - Describe how food can make people sick after being contaminated by physical, chemical, or biological hazards.

 - Appreciate that the behavior of food workers directly affects the safety of food.